Preparation For University, Training and Employment

 Finally, explore the UCAS website by clicking here.

 Independent Careers Advice

 Coloma has access to a qualified careers adviser with extensive experience and knowledge in providing impartial guidance both in the independent and state education sectors.
 Students in Years 9 – 13 have either 1 to 1 guidance interviews, or group sessions on a variety of career and educational topics.
 The interview can include examining with the student, career ideas, different qualifications, learning pathways and higher education and what steps towards the student’s goals may be necessary.

 In addition to the 1:1 approach provided Coloma has an extensive programme of careers input for all girls within the curriculum and at special careers events.

 UCAS run a number of Higher Education Conventions across the country.
 At such conventions over 100 exhibitors are present, the bulk representing universities and colleges across the UK with an increasing number representing EU providers.
 Other organisations such as the Armed Forces, African Conservation Experience, the Chartered Institute of Legal Executives are also present.
-To reduce travelling costs and loss of curriculum time during the day, Coloma traditionally attend this event at either Sussex or Surrey in the Spring Term of Year 12.
+To reduce travelling costs and loss of curriculum time during the day, Coloma traditionally attend this event in the Spring Term of Year 12.
 Students undertake some preparatory work prior to the visit so that their visit is both focused and purposeful.

 Life Skills through Personal, Social and Health Education